TheDavyLoper/30DaysOfCode/README.md

-#30daysOfJavaScriptChallenge
+#30DaysOfCode

-This is a javascript code challenge that builds a project daily.
+This is a code challenge that builds a project daily.